 3 key stakeholders for your ERP requirements analysis

 Who are the stakeholders that must be satisfied to ensure the success of an ERP project?
-The answer will be different in any organization.
+The answer will vary in each organization.

-Your boss is always the first person to satisfy.
-Your success depends to a degree on making your boss look good.
-Your boss has a boss too and all of them want to look good to their boss.
+Your boss is always the first person to satisfy, as your success partly depends on making your boss look good.
+Your boss reports to someone else, and everyone wants to appear favourable to their superior.

 ERP, like most projects, should have an executive champion.
-That person will use their influence to help or hurt the ERP project and is certainly a stakeholder.
+This person will use their influence to support or hinder the ERP project and is definitely a stakeholder.

 Concerning ERP requirements analysis and the success of the project there are three groups that should be considered key stakeholders.